UPDATE ON COVID-19

 With the continuing development of information on coronavirus and in order to limit the spread, we must now all think about how we can work differently.

-My Assembly and Constituency offices will also be changing the way they work.
+My Parliament and Constituency offices will also be changing the way they work.
 From today, until further notice, I’m urging constituents to contact my office via email and telephone, only.
 We will not be organising face-to-face meetings.

 I appreciate this may be an inconvenience, but we need to follow the medical advice we are being given to ensure we slow the spread of coronavirus.